-4.9 Door Supervisors
+4.9 Door Supervisors (Security Industry Authority Registered)

-The Gambling Commission advises in its Guidance for local authorities that licensing authorities may consider whether there is a need for door supervisors in terms of the licensing objectives of protection of children and vulnerable persons from being harmed or exploited by gambling and also in terms of preventing premises becoming a source of crime.
+The Gambling Commission advises in its Guidance for Local Authorities that LAs may consider whether there is a need for door supervisors in terms of the Licensing Objectives of protection of children and vulnerable persons from being harmed or exploited by gambling.
+This also needs to be considered in terms of preventing premises becoming a source of crime.

-The Council will make a door supervisor requirement if there is clear evidence that the premises cannot be adequately supervised and that supervision is necessary and appropriate.
+The Council will make a door supervisor requirement if there is clear evidence that the premises cannot be adequately supervised and that supervision is necessary and appropriate to promote the Licensing Objectives.